xfabo/tennis-court-reservation/README.md

   - Postman (https://www.postman.com/downloads/)

 # How to start
-After downloading the mentioned applications what you need to do is open an MySQL Workbench and create a new connection with details:
+After downloading the mentioned applications you need to open an MySQL Workbench and create a new connection with details:
   - port =  "3306"
   - username =  "root"
   - password = "admin"

-If you used a different details you need to change the values in the "application.properties" file:
+If you used a different details than mentioned above, you need to change the values in the "application.properties" file:
 > spring.datasource.url=jdbc:mysql://localhost:3306/tennis_court<br />
 spring.datasource.username=root<br />
 spring.datasource.password=admin<br />